Document Management Pain Points and Challenges

 • There has to be someone in this organization who knows this, but who?

-Trying to manage documents manually is a drag
+Trying to manage documents manually is a challenge

-There are many other questions and issues with trying to manage documents.
+There are many other challanges with trying to manage documents.
 It is painful!

 Here are many more questions and pain points we can name